Please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance.

 Please contact the Grants Manager at grants@stlukesfdn.org or 216-431-8010 for assistance and have a clear description of the problem ready.
 A screenshot is also helpful if you are able to get one.

-In some instances we will conduct a site visit to learn more about your work.
-We encourage you to invite no more than 4 staff/board and we request that the executive director/CEO be present if at all possible.
+In some instances we will conduct a strategy learning session to learn more about your work.
+We encourage you to invite no more than 4 staff/board and we request that the Executive Director/CEO be present if at all possible.

-Site visit meetings are not required with all proposals.
-When a site visit is requested it is being conducted so that more people can get to know your work better.
-It is intended to be an open dialogue to learn more about you and facilitate an exchange of ideas.
+Strategy learning meetings are not required with all proposals.
+When a strategy learning session is requested it is being conducted so that the board and staff can get to know your work better.
+It is intended to be a casual and open dialogue to learn more about you and facilitate an exchange of ideas.

-We will be in touch with you regarding scheduling, should a site visit be appropriate.
+We will be in touch with you regarding scheduling, should a strategy learning session be appropriate.
 If you have questions, please contact us at grants@stlukesfdn.org or at 216-431-8010.